FRRouting/frr/COMMUNITY.md

 Preferred submission of code is by using a Github Pull Request against the Develop branch.
-Code submitted by Pull Request will have an email generated to the PROJECT-devel mailing list for review and the submission will be automatically tested by one or more CI systems.
+Code submitted by Pull Request will have an email generated to the FRRouting-devel mailing list for review and the submission will be automatically tested by one or more CI systems.
 Only after this test succeeds (and the submission is based on the head of the develop branch), then it will be automatically merged into the develop branch.
 In case of failed tests, it is